Series / Majisuka Gakuen

 - Significant Double Casting: Some of the girls that played characters in the two first seasons play new characters in the third.
-For example, Matsui Jurina (who played Center) plays Nobunaga, Kumi Yagami (who played Dance) plays Komimi, Shimada Haruka (who played Docchi) plays Uruseeyo, and Shimazaki Haruka (who played Kanburi) plays Paru, the main character.
+For example, Matsui Jurina (who played Center) plays Nobunaga, Kumi Yagami (who played Dance) plays Komimi, Shimada Haruka (who played Docchi) plays Uruseeyo, and Shimazaki Haruka (who played Docchi) plays Paru, the main character.
 Same goes for the fourth season, despite being set in the same place as the first two.